Theo-Panella/BastionHost_Project/ACL_Subnets_beggining.md

 ## ⚠️ IMPORTANT ⚠️
  - We are talking about ACL (StateLess comunication)
- - See the last advice on the end of document
+ - See the advice in the end of the document

 ## 🖧 ACL-SubNet_A: